 Conversion Optimization: “I have traffic, but my conversion isn’t great.”

-Step 1: Design the site for Ease of Use
+Step 1: Design the E-Commerce site for ease of use

 Make sure that your site is designed with ease of use at the top of your priorities.
 Your customer shouldn’t have to hunt for the “Add to Cart” and “Checkout” buttons.

 Step 2: Make sure it’s accessible for everyone

 Making your site disability-friendly will enlarge the pool of potential customers you can have.
 Also, doing so tends to set you apart from your competitors who don’t offer disabled features.